 George Copway (1818-1869)

 In 1840, Copway married Elizabeth Howell, who had immigrated to Toronto with her family from England, and whom he had met through Methodist acquaintances Peter Jones (Kahkewaquonaby) and Captain Howell.
-Throughout the 1840s, the couple travelled to several missions where Copway taught new converts to pray, sing, read, and write—skills he considered essential to the development of political consciousness and Indigenous self-empowerment in a period where Indigenous inability to read and write English enabled settler society to manipulate written documents in its favour.3 In 1845, Copway was elected vice president of the Grand Council of Methodist Ojibwas of Upper Canada.
-However, he was accused of embezzlement only a few months after his appointment, jailed twice by the Indian Department, and expelled from the Canadian Conference of the Wesleyan Methodist Church.
-Although, as one scholar has shown, Copway did have a tendency to spend more money on good causes than what was allotted to him by the Church, the disciplinary measures taken against him were extreme, especially considering that embezzlement was not uncommon at the time, even among white preachers.4 Copway’s sudden expulsion and ostracism from the Methodist Church also coincides curiously with the institution’s increasing conservatism and disintegration into different factions.
-Debates over issues like slavery, race, and national interests—all of which ultimately boiled down to questions regarding who could be hold positions within the institution—gradually undermined the Church’s former claims to multiculturalism.
+Throughout the 1840s, the couple travelled to several missions where Copway taught new converts to pray, sing, read, and write—skills he considered essential to the development of political consciousness and Indigenous self-empowerment in a period where illiteracy enabled settler society to manipulate written documents in its favour.
+In 1845, Copway was elected vice president of the Grand Council of Methodist Ojibwas of Upper Canada.
+However, he was soon accused of embezzlement only a few months after his appointment, jailed twice by the Indian Department, and expelled from the Canadian Conference of the Wesleyan Methodist Church.
+Although, as one scholar has shown, Copway did have a tendency to spend more money on good causes than what was allotted to him by the Church, the disciplinary measures taken against him were extreme, especially considering the fact that embezzlement was not uncommon at the time, even among white preachers.
+Copway’s sudden expulsion and ostracism from the Methodist Church also coincides curiously with the institution’s increasing conservatism and disintegration into different factions.
+Debates over issues like slavery, race, and national interests—all of which ultimately boiled down to questions regarding who could be included in and hold positions within the institution—gradually undermined the Church’s former claims to multiculturalism.

 ———.
 Running Sketches of Men and Places in England, France, Germany, Belgium, and Scotland.
 J.C.
 Riker, 1851.